adriangohjw/alt-text-generator/packages/backend/README.md

    This will create a `.env.development.local` file based on the example template.

-4. Edit the `.env.development.local` file and add your API key:
+4. Edit the `.env.development.local` file and add your API key (optional - you can also provide the API key directly in each request):

    ```
    GEMINI_API_KEY=your_gemini_api_key_here